-- · verifies all major inputs to calculate outgoings; - assesses property income potential via rent rolls; and - identifies appropriate capitalisation rates to apply to the cash flows.
+- · verifies all major inputs to calculate outgoings; - assesses property income potential via rent rolls; - determines vacancy levels; and - identifies appropriate capitalisation rates to apply to the cash flows.

 As part of the assessment, the finance department reviews the key assumptions used in determining the fair value and the reasons for these movements.